jabud/blog/_posts/2019-11-12-useful-notes.md

 ```

 And that’s it!
 Now it’s really easy to walk through large notebooks and go exactly to the section of interest.

+You can check the "Summary" section in the beginning of this post as an example of this.

 <a id='nbtohtml'></a>